 Research the different routes and choose one that aligns with your preferences, learning style, and career goals.
 ITT programs typically combine academic study with practical teaching experience in schools, allowing you to develop essential teaching skills under the guidance of experienced educators.
 Click here for Gov.uk guidance on Initial Teacher Training.

-Step 6: Apply for Teaching Jobs
+Step 6: Apply for teaching jobs

 With your QTS obtained or nearing completion, it’s time to start applying for teaching positions.
 Research schools in your desired area and consider factors such as school ethos, location, and teaching opportunities.
-Tailor your application materials, including your CV, cover letter, and teaching portfolio, to highlight your relevant skills, experiences, and strengths as a prospective Primary Teacher.
+Tailor your application materials, including your CV, cover letter, and teaching portfolio, to highlight your relevant skills, experiences, and strengths as a prospective primary teacher.
 Be prepared for interviews, which may include teaching demonstrations, assessments, and questions about your teaching approach.

 • Online job boards: job boards are a popular starting point, offering a vast array of positions across different educational settings.
 Some examples include Education Jobs, Indeed, Reed and The Guardian.